The 32D Infantry Division

 Army Signal Corps photo from National Archives & Records Administration

 Troops of the 127TH Infantry, 32D Div., look over burning Japanese tanks knocked out by American tanks north of Lonoy, Leyte, P.I. on 22 December 1944.

-T5 Russell W. Smith, Service Co., 127TH Infantry, 32D Div., of Clarksburg, W. Va., using bulldozer to clear destroyed Japanese tanks from road to Lonoy, Leyte, P.I., to make room for passage of Sherman tanks on 22 December 1944.
+Tec.
+5 Russell W. Smith, Service Co., 127TH Infantry, 32D Div., of Clarksburg, W. Va., using an International Harvester TD-18 bulldozer to clear destroyed Japanese tanks from road to Lonoy, Leyte, P.I., to make room for passage of Sherman tanks on 22 December 1944.

-On 22 December, the 127TH Infantry entered Lonoy and established contact with the 7TH Cavalry Regiment.
+On 22 December, the 127TH Infantry seized Lonoy and established contact with the 7TH Cavalry Regiment.

 On 22 December, General Gill issued General Orders 104, Headquarters, 32D Infantry Division: